Full Sail

 Here are some of the traits and skills you need to bring to the table – or in this case, the online classroom – to succeed in the Instructional Design & Technology program:

-Before enrolling in the Instructional Design & Technology program: Students with backgrounds in teaching or visual media are a good fit for this program, Larson says.
+Before enrolling in the Instructional Design & Technology program: Students with backgrounds in teaching or creating visual media are a good fit for this program, Dr. Lucas says.
 Since you’ll be creating educational assets throughout the project-based program, experience in learning theory, graphic design, or advanced visual and verbal communication is ideal.

 More questions?
 Check out the Instructional Design & Technology degree page here or call an Admissions Representative at 800.226.7625.